bigchaindb/bigchaindb/docs/server/source/k8s-deployment-template/revoke-tls-certificate.rst

 ====================================

-This page enumerates the steps *we* take to revoke a self-signed SSL/TLS certificate in a cluster.
+This page enumerates the steps *we* take to revoke a self-signed SSL/TLS certificate in a BigchainDB network.
-It can only be done by someone with access to the self-signed CA associated with the cluster's managing organization.
+It can only be done by someone with access to the self-signed CA associated with the network's managing organization.

 Step 1: Revoke a Certificate
 ----------------------------